This post is also available in: हिन्दी (Hindi)

 - CISC will execute a single ADD command which will execute all the required load and store operations.

-Instruction Cycle is a term used in computer architecture which basically means the time period between when a processor fetches an instruction from the memory and when it starts to execute that instruction.
+Instruction Cycle is a term used in computer architecture that basically means the time period between when a processor fetches an instruction from the memory and when it starts to execute that instruction.

 The instruction cycle, suffice to say, is one of the most important components of the processor cycle and must be carefully calculated and implemented in the chip, which is why it is often used as a unit of measurement.